2023 Solar Incentives Guide for Penn Hills, PA - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including ones handled by the Pennsylvania government or by your county/municipality, sometimes have additional qualifications.
-Get in touch with your local Penn Hills solar installer to learn more about what incentives your project will qualify for.
+Specific incentives, including those run by the Pennsylvania government or by your county/municipality, might have additional qualifications.
+Speak with your local Penn Hills solar installer to find out what incentives your project will qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.